Testing and Monitoring Email Serivce Provider Speed

 I set up an experiment to monitor the situation.
 I signed up for paid accounts with several ESPs, set up an MX server with no other mail traffic, no load, and no spam filter.
 Then I started dropping one email per minute into each ESP and timing how long it took to get the results back.
 I was floored.

 The delivery time was all over the place.
 No provider was clearly better than the others all of the time; and when they went sideways, they did so in different ways.
-Some would perform just a little poorly a lot of time… others were great most of the time, but were really awful when they were having problems.
+Some would perform just a little poorly a lot of the time… others were great most of the time but were really awful when they were having problems.

 MailJet went through a bad spell where they failed to deliver more than half of all messages… but after recovering, they became the most reliable in my group.
 I’m confident that with a long enough experiment window more ESPs will have a bad day, though MailJet did nothing to notify me that there was a problem and downplayed it when I asked.
 That said, they did answer my questions about it, which not all ESPs will do.
 I’m also impressed that they delivered mail days later instead of just dropping it.